We have a selection of pupillage books at the library, which you can find by searching CityLibrary Search.

 The Law Society is the independent professional body for solicitors in England and Wales.
 Their website contains a lot of useful information, such as news, practice areas, support services and career advice.

-The Law Society Library, located in the Law Society's Hall, 113 Chancery Lane, London WC2A 1PL, is available free of charge for LPC students to use.
-You must bring your City card (or a letter from your tutor) to prove you are currently enrolled on an LPC or a ‘top-up’ LLM course.
+The Law Society Library, located in the Law Society's Hall, 113 Chancery Lane, London WC2A 1PL, is available free of charge for SPP students to use.
+You must bring your City card (or a letter from your tutor) to prove you are currently enrolled on an SPP or a SPP LLM course.
+Please check their website for opening times.

 It has practitioner texts, law reports and journals.
 Complete runs of local, public & private acts.
 Hansard from 1804.
 House of Commons papers from 1801.